devjobe/D0037D-Lab2/README.md

 I think maybe point out that no dynamic allocation is needed (besides standard library things) at the beginning of the lab description.

+When selecting the include path it's important to make it a relative path so it works on any computer.

 > Additionally, write an estimate how many hours you spent on this lab.

 Kinda forgot to keep track but very rough estimate is 4h.